-The Office of Public Safety at Saint Martin's University is comprised of a Director, an Assistant Director and four full-time Public Safety Officers.
-Day-to-day campus security is augmented by 17 to 20 Student Security Officers who, together with full-time staff, work shifts providing coverage 24-hours per day.
+The Office of Public Safety at Saint Martin's University is comprised of a Director, an Assistant Director, five full-time Public Safety Officers.
+Day-to-day campus security operations are augmented by 15 to 18 Student Security Officers who, together with full-time staff, work shifts providing coverage 24-hours per day.